department-of-veterans-affairs/va.gov-cms/READMES/debugging.md

 * Browser:
     * Open index.php and set a test breakpoint on the first line ($autoloader)
-    * Go to vagovcms.lndo.site in your browser (no extension needed) and it should trigger an "incoming connection" in your IDE.
+    * Go to http://va-gov-cms.lndo.site/ in your browser (no extension needed) and it should trigger an "incoming connection" in your IDE.
-* CLI:
+* CLI/Drush:
-    * In phpStorm Open Settings > Languages & Frameworks > PHP > Servers and change the server name to "appserver"
+    * In PhpStorm open Settings > Languages & Frameworks > PHP > Servers and change the server name to "appserver"
     * Set a test breakpoint on /docroot/vendor/drush/drush/drush
     * Run `lando drush status` and it should trigger the breakpoint